Mieczysław Serwiński

-Mieczysław Serwiński (born 28 April 1918 in Zakrzew, died on 30 July 1999) – a Polish politician, a member of parliament of the 6th, 8th and 9th term in the Polish People's Republic, an honoris causa doctor at the Lodz University of Technology, a chairman of the National Council of the City of Łodź.
+Mieczysław Serwiński (28 April 1918 in Zakrzew – 30 July 1999), is a Polish politician, a member of parliament of the 6th, 8th and 9th term in the Polish People's Republic, an honoris causa doctor at the Lodz University of Technology, a chairman of the National Council of the City of Łodź.

 Biography

 He was awarded a professor’s degree in chemistry.
 He worked at the Lodz University of Technology.
 In the period of 1952-1956 he was the Dean of the Faculty of Biotechnology and Food Sciences.
 From 1962 to 1968 he was an Associate Rector and from 1968 to 1975 he held the position of Rector.

 In 1972 he became a deputy of the 6th term of the Sejm (the lower chamber of the Polish Parliament).

 He ran for elections in the Łódź Bałuty constituency and did not belong to any political party.
 He was a member of the Committee of Mining, Energy and Chemistry and the Committee of Science and Technical Progress.
 In 1980 and 1985 he was re-elected an MP.
 In the 8th term he ran for elections in the Łódź Śródmieście constituency, and in the 9th term in the Łódź Bałuty constituency.
 In the 8th term of the Sejm he was a member of the Committee of Mining, Energy and Chemistry, the Committee of Science and Technical Progress, the Extraordinary Committee on reviewing the National Councils and Local Government Bill, the Extraordinary Committee on reviewing the Constitution Bill in respect of extension of the Sejm term of office and the Committee on Education, Science and Technical Progress while in the 9th term he was on the Committee on Building, Spatial Planning, Municipal and Social Housing, the Committee on Science and Technical Progress, the Extraordinary Committee on reviewing bills changing regulations connected with national councils and local government as well as the Extraordinary Committee on reviewing municipal property bills.
 As a representative of the government and the coalition parties he co-chaired the Committee on the housing policy during the debates of the Polish Round Table.

 In the 80s he presided over the works of the National Council of the City of Łódź.
 On 10 November 1995 he was conferred the title of honoris causa doctor of the Lodz University of Technology.